-Steve & Ruth work with the Africa Inland Church Tanzania at the Institute of Bible & Ministry.
-Steve is involved in Bible teaching, Ruth handles administration and finance for the Institute and teaches English.
-Steve is also Unit Leader for Tanzania East.
+The Lancasters work with Africa Inland Church Tanzania at the Institute of Bible & Ministry.
+Steve is Unit Leader for Tanzania East.

 If you would like to partner with Steve & Ruth in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.

 “Steve has just returned from Iringa where he has been teaching at the last of this year’s regional seminars.
 If this were Steve writing you would now get a series of stats—numbers of kilometres driven, hours on the road, numbers of sessions taught etc!
 Suffice to say, however, that 138 pastors, evangelists and their wives have received teaching on godly leadership this year.
 Let’s pray that God will use them to shape His church into a model for the world to follow.”